► Porsche’s electrification plans explained

-Porsche, like all other car makers, has CO2 targets to meet, so has been slowly expanding its range of hybrids and plug-in cars.
-By 2030, the car maker aims to be carbon neutral across the entire value chain and expects its output to be more than 80 percent pure electric.
+Porsche, like all other car makers, has strict CO2 targets to meet.
+So, it has been slowly expanding its range of hybrids and pure-electric cars.
+By 2030, the company aims to be completely carbon neutral and expects 80 percent of its sales to come from pure-electric vehicles.

 Porsche Taycan: the brand’s first full EV